-5.3.
-[Dynamic performance requirements]
+[5.3.
+[Dynamic performance requirements

 When tested during forward acceleration of the dynamic test platform, in accordance with paragraph 7.3., at each designated seating position equipped with a head restraint, the head restraint shall conform to paragraph 5.3.1.
-A Hybrid III 50th percentile male dummy shall be used to determine compliance.
+Based on a determination by each Contracting Party or regional economic integration organization, either a Hybrid III 50th percentile male dummy or a BioRID-2 50th percentile male dummy shall be used to determine compliance.